 So much to explore, so little time!
 We’ve done the hard work for you and rounded up the best places to dip your toes and go kayaking around Brisbane.

 Admire cliff faces and cityscapes as you cruise under the Story Bridge or up to South Bank from Kangaroo Point.
-It’s just so central, and they have a huge range of day and night time tours to help newbies find their paddle—you can book a day tour here, or a twilight tour here.
+It’s just so central, and Riverlife have a huge range of day and night time tours to help newbies find their paddle—you can book a day tour here, or a twilight tour here.
 Just be careful you don't fall in—that water really is as bad as it looks.
-Get all the deets, here.

 Brisbane’s earliest water storage damn is our picture-perfect picnicking, swimming and kayaking spot.
 Paddle into the Enoggerra Reservoir from Walkabout Creek and layout on the grassy banks for some post workout R&R. Don't have your own kayak?
 Just hire one from Walkabout Creek Adventures, with both single and double kayaks available.

 Just a 25-minute trip to Brisbane’s north, you can take yourself on an adventure through the abundant waters of Scarborough and Redcliffe Peninsula.
 In Scarborough, you'll spot stingrays, crabs and other marine life in the still waters at low tide, while the Redcliffe Jetty location is perfect to zig zag in and out of the pier.
-Hire your kayak, here.
+Need a kayak?
+Hire one here.

 With some of the best sea breezes in town, you can either hire a kayak or learn to wind and kitesurf at Surf Connect in Sandgate, where the waters are calm and views are sublime.
 For a post-workout energy reboot, drop into Doug’s Seafood Café for their famous fish and chips, then stroll on up Flinders Parade to the recently refurbed Shorncliffe Pier.
 Get all the details here.

 This shallow enclosed waterway between the mainland and Bribie Island is made for tranquil kayaking adventures.
 Take a leisurely paddle through mangrove systems and seagrass beds which are a breeding ground for turtles, birds and wildlife.
 You might even spot a bashful dugong.
 Golden Beach Hire can help you out with kayak hire if you need it.

 This is where Brisbane meets the bay.
 Kayak alongside the luxury yachts and catamarans as you venture straight out into Moreton Bay from Manly Harbour.
 The calm waters are perfect for stand up paddle boards too.
 Grab a kayak from Moreton Bay Boat Hire on the esplanade and away you go.

 Watch the sunrise over Stradbroke Island and tour the Redlands most scenic locations from Tingalpa Creek, to Victoria Point, Cleveland Point and Coochiemudlo Island.
 Set off early enough and you might even have time to venture over to one of the islands in the bay.
 You will need your own kayak for this one—find out where to launch it here.

 North Stradbroke Island